Le Frecce High-Speed Train

 Some services are extended beyond the core lines to cities such as Bergamo, Trieste, Bolzano, or Reggio Calabria.

-Frecciagento is the second fastest train in Italy with speeds up to 250km/h, using high speed conventional railway lines.
-Frecciagento has frequent connections and allow more connections to secondary cities on the routes:
+Frecciargento is the second fastest train in Italy with speeds up to 250km/h, using high speed conventional railway lines.
+Frecciargento has frequent connections and allow more connections to secondary cities on the routes:

 - Rome — Florence — Bologna — Padua — Venice.

 - Venice — Padua — Verona — Brescia — Milan.

 - Rome — Florence — Bologna — Verona.

 - Rome — Florence — Bologna — Modena — Carpi — Mantua.

 - Milan — Parma — Reggio Emilia — Modena — Adriatic coast.

 - Rome — Caserta — Benevento — Puglia.